cph-sodas/cph-sodas.github.io/docs/server/usage.md

 ## Docker

-The server is equipped with [udocker](https://github.com/indigo-dc/udocker).
+The server is equipped with a subset of docker, called [udocker](https://github.com/indigo-dc/udocker).
+It requires the anaconda3 module to be loaded first.

 ```bash
 module load anaconda3/2020.11